jahfer/ori/README.md

 The core of Ori is the concurrency boundary, which provides a controlled environment for running fibers and managing their lifecycle. `Ori.sync(&block)` is how you define a boundary, and will ensure all fibers within the boundary complete when the scope is closed, before continuing execution.

-Within a boundary, you can use `#fork(&block)` to run a new fiber.
+Within a boundary, you can use `Ori::Scope#async(&block)` to run a new fiber.
 The fiber will run concurrently with other fibers in the boundary, and will be cancelled when the boundary is closed.
-If `#fork` isn't used, the code inside the boundary will run synchronously.
+If `#async` isn't used, the code inside the boundary will run synchronously.

-`Fiber.schedule(&block)`, provided by Ruby, is effectively identical to `#fork`, with the only difference being that `Ori::Scope#fork` can assign a new fiber to a parent scope, rather than only the active scope.
+`Fiber.schedule(&block)`, provided by Ruby, is effectively identical to `#async`, with the only difference being that `Ori::Scope#async` can assign a new fiber to an explicitly provided scope, rather than only the active scope.

 ```ruby
 Ori.sync do |scope|